Motor vehicle tax

 Other motor vehicles

-The rules and regulations for all other motor vehicles can be found on the web page of the Federal Ministry for Finance.
+The rules and regulations for all other motor vehicles can be found on the web page of the Federal Ministry for FinanceGerman text.

-When assigning transferable number plates to vehicles, where one is subject to vehicle-related insurance tax (e.g. a passenger car) and the other is subject to vehicle tax (e.g. a truck over 3.5 tonnes), the motor-related insurance tax is to be offset against the vehicle tax, provided that this relates to the tax calculation period.
+When assigning transferable number plates to vehicles, where one is subject to engine-related insurance tax (e.g. a passenger car) and the other is subject to motor vehicle tax (e.g. a truck over 3.5 tonnes), the engine-related insurance tax is to be offset against the motor vehicle tax, provided that this relates to the tax calculation period.

 Charging the tax